HilkeB/social-robot-design-portfolio/docs/project5.md

 ## Toolkit 2: An expressive toolkit

-The expressive was not iterated upon this week since it was already tesed in detail and it was not possible to gain access to a Sphero robot in time.
-Below, a video can be found which was recored during the fourth week of this course.
+[The expressive toolkit](project3.md) was not iterated upon this week since it was already tesed in detail and it was not possible to gain access to a Sphero robot in time.
+Below, a video can be found which was recored during the third week of this course.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lp1jXDmAECw?si=lKo0WCg8b0NQTwuf" title="Exploration of emotions and urgency Sphero" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>